Programme

 Friday, February 27, 2026

-Session 5 – Other sourdough-based products and technologies
+Session 5 – Industrial practices, legislation, and other sourdough-based products and technologies

 10.00 – 10.30 – Coffee break